UWO-CS346-Fall-25/cs346f25-study-timer-pomodoro-app/README.md

 - **Session middleware** – [`src/middleware/auth.js`](src/middleware/auth.js) guards protected routes, remembers the intended destination for redirects, and emits JSON errors for API requests.
 Express-session now uses a named cookie plus SameSite/secure defaults.
 - **Protected experience** – `/focus`, `/insights`, and related APIs are locked behind authentication.
 Header UI reflects login status with a friendly greeting + logout form, while `/auth/register` and `/auth/login` provide starter EJS views that Dasha can enhance.
 - **Per-user data** – [`db/migrations/004_add_user_id_to_focus_tables.sql`](db/migrations/004_add_user_id_to_focus_tables.sql) adds `user_id` foreign keys to `focus_sessions` and `focus_goals`.
 The repositories and controllers now filter reads/inserts by the logged-in user, so each dashboard only shows the owner’s sessions/goals.
+- **Optional enhancements** – Login supports a “Remember Me” cookie toggle (configurable via `SESSION_LONG_MAX_AGE`), and Supabase Auth sends verification emails during registration.
+Users must confirm via email before logging in, satisfying two of the Deliverable 5 enhancement options.

 ## Authentication Verification Checklist

 1. Start the dev server (`npm run dev`) and navigate to `/focus` while logged out.
 You should be redirected to `/auth/login` with a flash prompt.
 2. Visit `/auth/register`, submit missing/invalid fields, and observe inline error messaging.
 Complete the form to create a Supabase user and get redirected back to `/focus`.
+3. Check your inbox for the Supabase confirmation email.
+Attempting to log in before verifying should keep you on `/auth/login` with an error explaining that verification is required.
-3. Log out via the header button.
+4. After confirming, log out via the header button.
 The session cookie (`focusflow.sid` by default) is cleared and protected routes again redirect to `/auth/login`.
-4. Log in with the new account; invalid credentials should keep you on the login page with an error.
-Successful login updates the greeting in the header and unlocks `/insights` plus the `/api/*` endpoints.
+5. Log in again with and without “Remember Me” checked; the cookie max-age should be 24 hours vs. ~30 days, and `/insights` + `/api/*` should show only your own data.
+6. (Optional) Hit `/api/sessions` with `fetch` while logged out to confirm it returns a `401 AUTH_REQUIRED` JSON payload from the middleware.

 ## Project Structure